cravxx/aimgames/swearify/README.md

 - Special text effects
 - __CHROME ONLY__ Take a screenshot right from your chatbox!

+#Swearify Image Utility
+_Quickly get an image ready for use in the chatbox!_
+- Context menu integration
+- Proper scaling + retains transparency

 #Swearify
 _Big swearing, big emoticons, big memes, big fun._
 - Bypass AIM's swearing filter